 In the Association area, click the row of the database you want to view detailed information for.
 The Tab heading indicates the newly selected entity; the Main area displays an overview of the database you want to investigate, and the Association area shows general details on the tables that are associated with the database you selected.

-See About Precise for Sybase tabs on page 15.
+For more information about Sybase, see About Precise for Sybase tabs.